dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 The two control points of a cubic Bezier curve behave like magnets, attracting portions of what would otherwise be a straight line toward themselves and producing a curve.
 The first control point affects the start portion of the curve.
 The second control point affects the end portion of the curve.
 The curve doesn't necessarily pass through either of the control points.
 Instead, each control point moves its portion of the line toward itself, but not through itself.

-The following example shows how to create and render a `BezierSegment` in a `Path` object:
+The following example shows how to create and render a `BezierSegment` in a <xref:Microsoft.Maui.Controls.Shapes.Path> object:

 ```xaml
 <Path Stroke="Black">